|

 Directory shows they lived at 656 E. 8th Avenue.

-Lela May filed for divorce in June of 1914 and the
+towards her.
+Lela May went into hiding and filed for divorce in June of 1914.

 divorce was granted on August 18, 1914.